-- Make sure that your children think about the consequences of their actions and help them understand what is real and what is fantasy
+- Make sure that your children or teens think about the consequences of their actions and help them understand what is real and what is fantasy

-- Allow your child to make choices within the family framework
+- Allow your child or adolescent to make choices within the family framework

-If your child is having difficulty getting through the day due to intense worry or fear interfering with their ability to function, it is time to seek help from mental health professionals.
-Most children and adolescents with anxiety disorders will be able to benefit from the treatment methods provided at a residential treatment center.
-In a residential treatment setting your child or adolescent will be able to learn about their symptoms and how to cope with them more effectively.
-Through regular therapy sessions, effective medication management, and family involvement these children can learn to get their anxiety symptoms under control and get back to living a life they deserve.
+If your child or adolescent is having difficulty getting through the day due to intense worry or fear interfering with their ability to function, it is time to seek help from mental health professionals.
+Most children and adolescents or teens with anxiety disorders will be able to benefit from the anxiety treatment methods provided at a treatment facility’s residential anxiety treatment center.
+In a treatment facility’s residential anxiety treatment setting your child or adolescent or teen will be able to learn about their symptoms and how to cope with them more effectively.
+Through regular therapy sessions provided by our anxiety treatment center in Arkansas, effective medication management, and family involvement these children or adolescents can learn to get their anxiety symptoms under control and get back to living a life they deserve.

-At Millcreek Behavioral Health, we are determined to help each child and adolescent that comes to us learn how to make better choices in all aspects of their life.
-We utilize an integrated, multicomponent model that is based on cognitive behavioral therapy when addressing the needs of our clients.
+At Millcreek’s treatment facility, located in Arkansas, for children or teens with anxiety, we are determined to help each child and adolescent or teen that comes to us learn how to make better choices in all aspects of their life.
+Our anxiety treatment facility utilizes an integrated, multi-component model that is based on cognitive behavioral therapy when addressing the needs of our clients.
 CBT is an evidenced-based model that has been proven to be effective with a wide variety of populations and diagnoses.
 Through this approach, we can correct maladaptive thinking and teach new coping and problem-solving skills.
-Members of the treatment team will work with residents to facilitate change and to encourage them to take responsibility for their behavior change.
+Members of the anxiety treatment center’s team will work with children or adolescents to facilitate change and to encourage them to take responsibility for their behavior change.

-During the admissions process, each of our residents will complete a diagnostic assessment and a psychiatric evaluation so that we will be able to identify the presenting concerns and treatment needs.
-Based on the assessment findings, a master treatment plan will be developed by an interdisciplinary treatment team and will be reviewed by our psychiatrist.
-The master treatment plan will lay out treatment goals and objectives for treatment within each child’s problem area, including specific intervention components that will be used.
-The program model at Millcreek is divided into four phases and residents must complete the requirements of each phase in order to advance to the next.
-Some of the activities and treatment methods residents will participate in as they advance through the program may include the following:
+During our anxiety treatment facility’s admissions process, each child or adolescent will complete a diagnostic assessment and a psychiatric evaluation so that we will be able to identify the presenting concerns and treatment needs.
+Based on the assessment findings, a master anxiety treatment plan will be developed by an interdisciplinary anxiety treatment team and will be reviewed by our anxiety treatment facility’s psychiatrist.
+The master anxiety treatment plan will lay out treatment goals and objectives for treatment within each child’s or adolescent’s problem area, including specific intervention components that will be used.
+The program model at Millcreek’s anxiety treatment center in Arkansas is divided into four phases and residents must complete the requirements of each phase in order to advance.
+Some of the activities and anxiety treatment methods residents will participate in as they advance through the anxiety treatment facility’s program may include the following:

-Medication: Your child’s treatment team may recommend medication to help treat some of the symptoms of their anxiety until they are able to learn better coping skills.
-If your child is placed on medication, it will be closely monitored by their treatment team and adjusted as needed.
-Some patients will receive education regarding the important of medication management.
+Medication: Your child’s or adolescent’s anxiety treatment team may recommend medication to help treat some of the symptoms of their anxiety until they are able to learn better coping skills.
+If your child or adolescent is placed on medication, they will be closely monitored by their treatment team and adjusted as needed.
+Some patients will receive education regarding the importance of medication management.

-Group therapy: Group therapy is held multiple times throughout the week and covers a wide range of topics.
-Depending upon individualized treatment plans, some of the group topics your child may participate in include: ADLs, social skills, coping skills, self-soothing, and behavior management.
+Group therapy: Group therapy for your child’s or teen’s anxiety disorder is held multiple times throughout the week and covers a wide range of topics.
+Depending upon individualized treatment plans, some of the group topics your child or teen may participate in include: ADLs, social skills, coping skills, self-soothing, and behavior management.

-Recreational therapy: Each child and adolescent will regularly participate in recreational therapy, which can include activities such as art, sports, park outings, or other social outings all designed to help the development of social skills.
+Recreational therapy: Each child and adolescent will regularly participate in an anxiety treatment facility’s recreational therapy, which can include activities such as art, sports, park outings, or other social outings all designed to help the development of social skills.

-Education: Every resident at Millcreek will attend our fully-accredited school program, which is held Monday through Friday.
+Education: Every resident at Millcreek’s anxiety treatment facility in Arkansas will attend our fully-accredited school program, which is held Monday through Friday.
 Each resident will be given an individualized education program based on their specific academic needs.

-Depending upon the treatment program that your child is enrolled in and their specific treatment needs they may also participate in some of the following:
+Depending upon the anxiety treatment center program that your child or adolescent is enrolled in and their specific treatment needs they may also participate in some of the following: